 Navigating these sorts of issues in the #metoo and #timesupera – where allegations of inappropriate and predatory behaviour in the workplace have become commonplace - has only served to highlight the importance of having clear workplace policies in place that aim to protect personal and professional reputations and minimise legal risks.

-Workplace romances and relationship may give rise to issues beyond those of a sexual nature, such as sexual harassment.
-In circumstances where a manager is in a relationship with a subordinate (especially in a supervisory capacity), the Fair Work Commission (FWC) has found that such relationships have the potential to create conflicts of interest.
+Workplace romances and relationships may give rise to issues beyond those of a sexual nature, such as sexual harassment.
+For instance, in circumstances where a manager is in a relationship with a subordinate (especially in a supervisory capacity), the Fair Work Commission (FWC) has found that such relationships have the potential to create conflicts of interest.
 Conflicts of interest can have wide ranging commercial and legal implications, such as in unfair dismissal claims.

 Be alert not alarmed; every workplace is unique and workplace policies should be tailored appropriately and fit for purpose.

 Implementing a strict “no relationship” policy is unlikely to be effective or create a transparent and harmonious workplace culture where staff actively self-disclose potential conflicts of interest.

 A prudent HR Manager will take steps to ensure, as and when appropriate, that workplace policies articulate when a workplace relationship may give rise to a perceived or actual conflict of interest and confirm that all conflicts are to be disclosed.
 Such an approach will go some way towards clarifying the duties owed by staff as well as minimising the risk to all concerned, including the employer.

 Having regard to recent case law, HR Managers would do well to: